 About: Principal Occupation Ms. Riopel is the President & CEO of TREYL Communications Inc. She has deep roots in the Director Since 2022 Edmonton business community and considerable experience in managing complex, multi- stakeholder projects.
-Most recently, Ms. Riopel was the President & CEO of the Edmonton 2023 Attendance 100 % Chamber of Commerce.
-Ms. Riopel was a recipient of both the Queen's Platinum and Golden 2023 Director Compensation \$37,500 Jubilee medals.
-Common Shareholdings 1,750 Committees Audit
+She is a director on the board of Alberta Innovates and sits on MacEwan 2024 Attendance 100 % University's capital campaign to build a new downtown school of business.
+Most recently, Ms. 2024 Director Compensation \$40,500 Riopel was the President & CEO of the Edmonton Chamber of Commerce.
+Ms. Riopel was a recipient of both the Queen's Platinum and Golden Jubilee medals.
+Common Shareholdings 1,750 Committees Audit, Independent

-1. Mr. Timothy Melton and Mr. Andrew Melton together control more than 50% of the voting shares of Melton Holdings Ltd., which owns 15,688,347 common shares as at May 8, 2024.
+1. Mr. Timothy Melton and Mr. Andrew Melton together control more than 50% of the voting shares of Melton Holdings Ltd., which owns 15,688,347 common shares as at May 13, 2025.